mochammadkevin/Tugas-Akhir-RPL/README.md

 python manage.py runserver
 ```

-Once the server is running, you can access your Django project by visiting http://localhost:8000 in your web browser.
+Once the server is running, you can access the project by visiting http://localhost:8000 in your web browser.